a2ys/legacy-blog/src/content/blog/learning-c.md

 This lays the foundation for your journey into the world of C programming.
 As you delve deeper into C programming, these tools will become indispensable; you'll find yourself equipped with the tools to tackle more complex challenges in the language.

 So, welcome to the world of C programming!

+## Next Article

+The next article is on Arrays in C, where you'll get to know all about arrays in the C language.
+You can get to the next article by clicking [here](/posts/mastering-arrays).